marklasia/smart-contracts/README.md

         * must empty out ether, ACT and BBK before upgrading
 1. `Proxy`
     * not upgradeable, but the contract it proxies is upgradeable

-#### Payable Fallback Function
-A payable fallback function is needed in order to have ether sent in return for ACT when using `claimFee()`.

 ## Built With
 * [Truffle v4.1.8](https://github.com/trufflesuite/truffle/releases/tag/v4.1.8)